 The Corniche is Abu Dhabi’s signature waterfront boardwalk.
 It’s fun to walk along, looking at the city’s amazing skyline and famous landmarks.
 You’ll pass the Emirates Palace, the Manarat Al Saadiyat (arts and culture hub) and several other notable architectural wonders.

-Qasr Al-Husn Palace and Fort was the very first structure built in Abu Dhabi, and was home to emirate’s ruling Al Nahyan family in the 1760s.
-Made of coral and sea stone, the Qasr al Hosn was once commanding watchtower.
-The shells used in the walls break the sunlight into myriad colors – it’s a lovely sight.
+Qasr Al-Hosn Palace and Fort was the very first structure built in Abu Dhabi and the home to emirate’s ruling Al Nahyan family in the 1760s.
+Made of coral and sea stone, the Qasr al Hosn was once a commanding watchtower.
+The shells used in the walls break the sunlight into a myriad of colors – it’s a lovely sight.

 Desert Safari in Abu Dhabi